sandialabs/sibl/xyfigure/process/ui/README.md

 ## Goal

-* Refactor Penetrace into a modern software architecture using Python.
+* Refactor FilterPro into a modern software architecture using Python.

 ## Development